 Fast-Track incorporates a submission and review process in which both Phase I and Phase II grant applications are submitted and reviewed together as one application.
 Because both phases undergo review at the same time, the NIH Fast-Track mechanism can reduce or eliminate the funding gap between phases.

 A parent funding opportunity announcement (FOA) allows an applicant to submit an investigator-initiated project for consideration by any of the NIH 23 Institutes and Centers (ICs), the CDC, and the FDA.
-The Parent SBIR is PA-13-088 and for STTR is PA-13-089.
+The SBIR and STTR Omnibus Solicitations are parent announcements.

 What is a targeted/special funding opportunity announcement?

 These FOAs are periodically issued by one or more Institutes and Centers (ICs) and focus on specific areas of science that are priorities to the issuing institutes or centers.
 Special nuances and/or requirements (i.e., amount of funds that may be requested) may be imposed under these announcements.

 Receipt dates and related policies are posted on the NIH Grants Web site.
 If a receipt date falls on a weekend or holiday, the receipt date is the following business day.
 The standard due dates are April 5, August 5, and December 5 for applications submitted in response to a parent funding opportunity announcement.
 Submission dates for targeted/special announcements vary so you must check the announcement for its specific date(s).

 If I am unable to submit my application by the due date, may I submit it late?